 is also useful to develop programs for the Micro-KIM, since

-it supports, among several other output formats, the paper tape format
+it supports, among several other file formats, the paper tape format

 that can be directly uploaded and executed on this microcomputer.

 Aart is writing a series of tutorials on how to operate and program the Micro-KIM.
 The tutorials cover many topics ranging from using a cross-assembler to generate programs in paper tape format, uploading and running these on the kit, exploring routines in the monitor program, taking full control of the LED display with custom made characters and even adjusting the brightness, reading the keypad, communicating over the RS232 serial port, and programming interrupt service routines.
 The series is being published in the Briel Computers Support Forum and on Aart's Blog.
-Sample source files from the tutorials are given below.
+Source code of the examples in the tutorials are given below.